TexasInstruments/c2000ware-FreeRTOS/kernel/README.md

 - kernel/FreeRTOS/Demo
 	- This folder contains the demo application projects

-## Overview
+## Note

 This repository has a dependency on c2000ware-core-sdk repository.
 It is added as a git submodule to the c2000ware-core-sdk repository.

 ## Contributing to the project